intel/scikit-learn-intelex/README.md

 ## scikit-learn verbose

-To find out which implementation of the algorithm is currently used (daal4py or stock Scikit-learn), set the environment variable.
-[Read more in the documentation](https://intelpython.github.io/daal4py/sklearn.html#scikit-learn-verbose).
+To find out which implementation of the algorithm is currently used (daal4py or stock Scikit-learn), set the environment variable:

 On Linux and Mac OS: `export IDP_SKLEARN_VERBOSE=INFO`